 4. Schedule Your Visa Interview

-- U.S. visas for Colombian citizens require an interview at the U.S. Embassy or Consulate.
+- All U.S. visas for Colombians require an interview at the U.S. Embassy visa Colombia or Consulate.

 - Schedule your interview through the U.S. Visa Information and Appointment Services website.